Phone and Online Support

 When Does the Grieving End?

 The honest answer is that it never completely ends.
-There will always be sadness and we will never forget, nor would we want to forget a life so dear to us; but the devastating emotions of new grief do subside over time.
+There will always be sadness and we will never forget, nor would we want to forget a life so dear to us; but the devastating emotions of new grief do become less intense over time.
 Time can soften the hard edges of grief, but time alone does not heal grief.
 Only grieving heals grief.
-When we are grieving, we cannot imagine ever feeling better, but trust that the raw emotions of new grief will subside if we allow for their full expression.
+When we are grieving, we cannot imagine ever feeling better, but trust that the raw emotions of new grief will subside if we allow for their expression.

 The Turning Point in Grief Healing